NapthaAI/docs/docs/NapthaModules/1-agents.md

 You can think of the Agent Module as the loop that an agent runs.

-Agent modules come in several forms:
+Agent modules can come in several forms:

 - **Chat Agents**
   Simple conversational agents that can engage in dialogue